-Thus \eqref{eq:vecequality} holds with probability $1-O\bigl((d-1)^r/n\bigr)$.
+with probability $1-O\bigl(r^6(d-1)^r/n\bigr)$.
 If two random variables are equal with probability $1-\eps$, then the total variation distance between their laws is at most $\eps$.
-Thus the two random vectors in \eqref{eq:vecequality} have total variation distance $O\bigl((d-1)^r/n\bigr)$.
-This fact and \eqref{eq:almosttv} prove the theorem. \end{proof}
+Thus the two random vectors in \eqref{eq:vecequality} have total variation distance $O\bigl(r^6(d-1)^r/n\bigr)$.
+This fact and \eqref{eq:almosttv} prove the corollary. \end{proof}